Your habits become your values, Your values become your destiny. ― Mahatma Gandhi

 How could joy be one of my values when I woke up every morning not wanting to face life?

-But again I was confusing my behaviour with my authentic self.
+But again I was confusing my behavior with my authentic self.
 The real me actually craved joy and I wasn’t prepared to go on with life without it.
 Hence my presence in that counselor’s office.

 It didn’t matter that I hadn’t seen a joy in a while.
 Joy still had a hold on me.